-The United Nations Convention on the Rights of Persons with Disabilities (CRPD) is a human rights instrument by the UN that reaffirms that all people with disability, no matter the type of disability, can enjoy the same rights and freedoms as people without disability.
+The United Nations (UN) Convention on the Rights of Persons with Disabilities (CRPD) is an international human rights instrument that reaffirms that all people with disability, no matter the type of disability, can enjoy the same rights and freedoms as people without disability.

 As a human rights treaty, it applies to all countries and people.
 Additionally, a contravention of the rights of people with disability results in UN sanctions.

-Australia signed the contravention in 2008 and most of the discrimination issues of people with disability are dealt with by the Australian Human Rights Commission.
+Australia signed the Convention in 2008 and most of the discrimination issues of people with disability around the international law are dealt with by the Australian Human Rights Commission.

-The Australian Human Rights Commission recognises that some people with disability do not have their disability services or support met in Australia in areas like personal assistance, support for family carers, support to live independently, access to assistive technology, and more.
+The Australian Human Rights Commission recognises that some people with disability do not have their disability services or support delivered appropriately in Australia in areas like personal assistance, support for family carers, support to live independently, access to assistive technology, and more.